sclucas0212/AnsibleOnRockyLinux/README.md

     $ ansible --version

-If you receive a message about not being on python 3.8 use the following command line utility to point python to python 3.8
+If you receive a message about not being on python 3.8 with ansible, use the following command line utility to point python to python 3.8

-    $ update-alternatives --config python
+    $ update-alternatives --config python3